longevity-genie/getpaper/README.md

 getpaper/parse.py parse_paper --paper /home/antonkulaga/sources/getpaper/test/22266545.pdf
 ```

+# Examples

+You can run examples.py to see usage examples

 # Additional requirements

 Detectron2 is required for using models from the layoutparser model zoo but is not automatically installed with this package.